How to Apply for Financial Aid

 All financial aid awards are made in accordance with two criteria: demonstrated financial need and the student’s ability to maintain satisfactory academic progress.
 Completed files are processed on a first-come, first-served basis.
 A financial aid file is complete only after the following documents or information have been received:

 - A completed FAFSA on file with the U.S. Department of Education.
 The processed FAFSA must be valid and have the University of Michigan-Dearborn school code (002326) listed so that OFAS can obtain the results electronically.

 - The submission of all other information requested by the Office of Financial Aid & Scholarships (required prior to disbursement of federal aid), including verification documents if necessary.

 Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and an award notification will be mailed or emailed to the student.
 The initial financial aid package will be based on assumed full-time status for the fall and winter semesters.
 Awards will be adjusted to actual enrollment.
 Financial aid awards can be viewed on UM-Dearborn Connect.

 Federal financial aid programs can only pay for one repeat of a passed course (passed meaning grade “D” or higher).
 For example, if a student enrolls and earns a grade of “D” in a course, the student’s enrollment status for financial aid will include that course attempt.
 If a student enrolls a second time in the same course, the course will be included in the student’s enrollment status for financial aid.
 If the student enrolls for a third time, financial aid will not include the course in the student’s enrollment status.
 When a course is repeated, the previous enrollment is deducted from the calculation of successfully completed courses; therefore, this will lower your Cumulative Completion Rate.

-The University of Michigan-Dearborn may allow a successfully-completed course to be repeated (two times, totaling three) beyond financial aid limitations (one time, totaling two).
+The University of Michigan-Dearborn may allow a successfully-completed course to be repeated beyond financial aid limitations.
 Only the last grade received is counted in the CGPA.